 The school also provides teachers with an annual round-trip ticket home.
 Salaries are determined based on a salary ladder.
 Criteria include teaching years of experience, years at King’s Academy, performance in terms of academics, residential and student life, professional growth as well as attitude and professionalism.

 King’s Academy offers generous support for professional development and a rich professional development calendar is integrated into the academic year.
 Furthermore, many faculty members receive support for summer professional development, tailored to their needs and the strategic priorities of the school.
-Guest speakers invited to professional development days are renowned figures in the fields of education, such as Michael Thompson, who held a workshop at King’s this past September, and Jim Lang, who held one in November.
-Last summer, our faculty traveled the globe attending various workshops including ones on instructional design, classroom management and AP teaching.
+Guest speakers invited to professional development days are renowned figures in the fields of education, such as Michael Thompson and Jim Lang.
+Each summer, our faculty travel the globe attending various workshops such as ones on instructional design, classroom management and AP teaching.

 All of our buildings on campus have wireless internet and each faculty member will receive a laptop for work purposes, thus making it easy to stay connected.
 We have free dialing from the landlines of all of our apartments to the US and Canada.
 Furthermore, upon arrival, all faculty members are provided with a mobile line and handset free of charge.
 They can call within the King’s Academy network for free, and only pay for calls outside the network at competitive prices.

 The school also provides inexpensive car rentals for interested expatriate residential faculty.
 Such leases are sometimes shared by pairs of teachers and the average cost per vehicle is US $500 per month.
 Shuttle bus service to and from Amman is available as well as transportation to local elementary and middle schools for resident faculty’s children.
 Personal transport can be arranged at competitive prices when booked in advance within our motor pool schedule.